-Initial sampling will take place in early winter (July).
+Initial sampling will take place in winter (August).
 Timing will be dependent on consistent rainfall and flow.
-The second and final sampling occasion will be conducted during spring flow (September/October).
+The second and final sampling occasion will be conducted during spring flow (October).

-Figure 26: Sampling site locations within the Brockman River Catchment 2010
+Figure 26: Sampling site locations within the Brockman River Catchment 2012